ADMISSION TO THE BIOLOGICAL SCIENCES PH.D. PROGRAM

 What is the minimum GPA?

 Graduate School minimums for GPA are 3.0 overall undergraduate GPA and GPA in major.
-There are no Graduate School minimums for GRE scores.
-For perspective, historical mean scores for students entering the Biological Sciences graduate program are verbal GREs in the 156-160 range, quantitative GREs in the 151-159 range, and GPAs of 3.2-3.8.
+For perspective, historical mean for GPAs range between 3.2 and 3.8.
 However, many other factors, including demonstrated research abilities and recommendations are important in the admissions process.